👋 Year End Sale!

 Common Vulnerability Scoring System (CVSS)

 Common Vulnerability Scoring System is a well-standardized threat modeling technique developed by the National Institute of Standards and Technology.
 This methodology helps to identify, assess and measure the impacts of known vulnerabilities and identify existing countermeasures.
-Also, CVSS helps security professionals to make use of threat intelligence in a reliable and efficient way.
+Furthermore, CVSS helps security professionals to make use of threat intelligence in a reliable and efficient way.
 In fact, This threat modeling methodology works by demanding to classify each vulnerability on a severity scale of 10.

 Stages of CVSS: